macsleep/gamepad/docs/Testing.md

 The Teensy needs to run with 5 Volts to be a full speed USB device.
 Also the FrSky XM receiver needs the 5 Volts to operate (output of the sbus signal is 3.3 Volts though).
 Total power consumption should be around 50 mA at 5 Volts (30 mA for the Teensy and 20 mA for the XM receiver).

-Memory usage does not seem to be an issue currently.
+Memory usage currently does not seem to be an issue.
 It might even be possible to fit this firmware into an atmega8u2 (8k flash, 512 bytes RAM):

 ```
 AVR Memory Usage